 8. Butler or Groundskeeper

 In addition to free housing, butlers often receive meals, access to a car, and paid vacations.
-Duties include serving guests and the employer, overseeing property maintenance and repairs, organizing events, and some light housekeeping work.
-The hours may be irregular, however; you may be expected to work until 3am one day and not at all the next.
+Duties include serving guests and the employer, overseeing property maintenance and repairs, organizing events, and light housekeeping work.
+The hours are often irregular, though: you may be expected to work until 3am one day and not at all the next.

 Groundskeepers tend to have more regular work and less interaction with their employer or guests, but they may not receive the same meal and car benefits.